greatcan11/Interactive-Lab-Hub/Final Project/README.md

 > ##### Parts List
 > - Mini PiTFT screen
 > ##### Setup
 > For the display, we decided to have a simple interface that mimics the *Among Us* game so that the background is black and the text would be white.
 The first screen just indicates which button to press to start the game.
 Once the button is pressed, the timer is displayed on the top in bigger font for emphasis.
 Similarly to the game, we list of tasks in order.
 Originally, we only had bullets, but we realized that having a numbered list would be more clear that these tasks had to be done in order since the *Among Us* game allows any order of completion for tasks.
-We followed the game's convention of a red task being imcomplete while green was complete.
+We followed the game's convention of a green task as complete.
+We made the incomplete tasks as red for emphasis.
 This is shown below.
 >
 > ![screens1](./Screens1.png)
 >